scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

 .. figure:: model.png

-   The third section is a recreation of the left side of Figure :ref:`txfk`.
+   The third section is a recreation of the left side of Figure 3 :label:`model`

-Create the right side of Figure 3 (the model of the noise) by applying a derivative filter on the noise.
+Create the right side of Figure :ref:`modelandnoise` (the model of the noise) by applying a derivative filter on the noise.
 Plot both the noise and the noise model.
 The derivative filter, (-1,1), is applied using scipy.lfilter.
 The code follows and the resulting plot is Figure 6.

 .. code-block:: python